When Can Sugar Gliders Get Pregnant

 Sugar gliders are social animals and usually live in small family groups known as colonies.
 A typical colony consists of one male, several females, and their offspring.
 When a female sugar glider is ready to mate, she emits a scent to attract the attention of the male.
 This process is known as estrus or heat.
 The male sugar glider will then approach the female to initiate the mating process.

-See also Can Sugar Gliders Die Of Loneliness
+See also Do Sugar Gliders Have Wings

 Mating and Breeding